trunk-io/docs/check/configuration/supported/clang-tidy.md

 trunk check enable clang-tidy
 ```

+## Auto Enabling

+clang-tidy will be auto-enabled if any of its config files are present: *`.clang-tidy`*

 ## Settings

-**clang-tidy** uses the same config files as the
-upstream [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) project, so you can continue to use any
+clang-tidy supports the following config files:
+* `.clang-tidy`
-existing configuration files (ex: `.clang-tidy`).You can move these files to `.trunk/configs` and `trunk check` will still find them.
-[See Moving Linter Configs ](..#moving-linter-configs) for more info.

-Trunk provides a [default configuration](https://github.com/trunk-io/plugins/tree/main/linters/clang-tidy) if your project does not already have one,
+ You can move these files to `.trunk/configs` and `trunk check` will still find them.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.Trunk check provides a default `.clang-tidy` if your project does not already have one.
-which you can see in our [open source plugins repo]().

 We only support using clang-tidy from Bazel and CMake projects.